elematic/heximal/packages/expressions/README.md

 Expressions do not support bitwise operators such as `&`, `|`, `<<` and `>>`, or increment/decrement operators (`++` and `--`)

+#### Assignment

+The left-hand-side expression of the assignment operator (`=`) must be one of an ID, getter or setter, otherwise an exception is thrown.

 ### Array and Object indexing

 Arrays and objects can be accessed via the index operator: []